ubiqsecurity/ubiq-fpe-c/README.md

 the decrypt functions.

-A radix of up to 36 is supported, and the alphabet for a radix of 36 is "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ".
+A radix of up to 36 is supported, and the alphabet for a radix of 36 is "0123456789abcdefghijklmnopqrstuvwxyz".

 ### Tweaks

 Tweaks are very much like Initialization Vectors (IVs) in "traditional" encryption algorithms.
 For FF1, the minimun and maximum allowed lengths of the tweak may be specified by the user, and any tweak length between those values may be used.
-For FF3, the size of the tweak is fixed at 7 bytes.
+For FF3-1, the size of the tweak is fixed at 7 bytes.

-### Input lengths
+### Plain/ciphertext input lengths

 For both FF1 and FF3-1, the minimum length is determined by the inequality:
 - radix<sup>minlen</sup> >= 1000000